n2geoff/testit/README.md

 # Test.it

-> A minimalistic testing library
+> A minimalistic client-side testing library

 **Test.it** is a small client-side testing library for people that want to live in code, not in tests.
 No over engineering here.
 Inspired by the simplicity of libraries like [Jasmine](https://jasmine.github.io/), but implementation ideas based on [TinyTest](https://github.com/joewalnes/jstinytest)